sabazubair/GoodLook/README.md

 * Bcrypt

 ## Upcoming Features
-* allowing creation of user accounts
+* User account creation
-* mens' style quiz and outfits
+* Mens' style quiz and recommendations
-* prices of items
+* Prices of clothing items
-* getting outfits based on budget
+* Recommendations based on your budget
+* Recommendations based on the season or the event user is attending

 ## Known Issues
 *